pantheon-systems/documentation/source/content/guides/git/03-collaborative-development.md

 ## Synchronizing Existing Pantheon Sites to GitHub

-1. Log in to Pantheon and load the Site Dashboard for the site you want to work on.
+1. [Go to the Site Dashboard](/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard) for the site you want to work on.

     ![Copy Git Clone Command](../../../images/dashboard/git-string.png)